Spring Affair

 "Spring Affair" is a song by American singer and songwriter Donna Summer from her 1976 album Four Seasons of Love.
 The song (which represents the "spring" phase of the concept album) tells of the beginning of a new relationship.
 "Spring Affair" is more than eight minutes long, though it was edited for release as a single.
-The song peaked at number 15 in Spain singles charts and number 3 in Spain Radio chart.
+The song peaked at number 1 on the US Billboard Disco chart and number 15 in Spain singles charts and number 3 in Spain Radio chart.

 "Spring Affair" was sampled extensively on "Super Disco" by Alex Gopher and Étienne de Crécy from Super Discount (1996).